seantrue/Yapocis/doc/api.rst

 rpc.kernels
 -----------

-Most developers will only use the loadProgram method, and possibly the getEngine method.
+Most developers will only use the load_program method, and possibly the get_engine method.

 .. automodule:: rpc.kernels
-   :members: loadProgram,getEngine
+   :members: load_program,get_engine

 rpc.interfaces
 --------------